xogroup/bunnybus-cli/API.md

 - `-c, --config <path>` - file path input for configuration path.
 Must be used in conjunction with the following flags (`-P`, `-S`, `-G`).
 Refer to this file [specification](#configuration-file). *[string]*
 - `-t, -tee` - for commands like `--publish` that writes to a device.
 This will allow the stdio stream to continue for the next pipe to connect on.
 - `-d, -duration <n>` - used with `--subscribe` to close the subscription after provded time in milliseconds.  *[integer]*
+- `-v, -verbose < path>` - output path to a file for logging.
+The directory path needs to exist and write permission must be in place or errors will be thrown.

 #### Configuration File